-Childhood is the only chance parents get to make sure their children grow up into well adjusted, happy adults.
-During this time is when children have the opportunity to learn to understand social behavior and how to form good relationships, a huge part of which is learning to work cooperatively and empathize with others.
-At some point, all of this requires some form of sharing, making sharing a vitally important skill to teach children.
+Childhood is the only chance parents get to help their children grow up into well adjusted, happy adults.
+During this time is when children have the opportunity to learn to understand social behavior and how to form good relationships.
+A huge part of that is learning to work cooperatively and empathize with others.
+At some point, all of this requires some form of sharing.
+This makes sharing a vitally important social skill to teach children.

-As a child, sharing is an important aspect of making friends, having successful social interactions with peers and being successful in school.
+As a child, sharing is an important aspect of making friends, having successful social interactions with peers, and being successful in school.
 The younger the child, the more naturally self centered they will be.
-This makes it important to teach children sharing skills young so that bad habits don’t set in and become difficult to avert.
-Although most children don’t fully understand the concept of sharing until about three-years-old, until then it’s possible to use distractions to avoid conflicts by diverting their attention away from disputed items and on to new activities.
+This makes it important to teach children sharing skills young.
+In this way bad habits don’t set in and become difficult to avert.
+Although most children don’t fully understand the concept of sharing until about three-years-old, until then it’s possible to use distractions to avoid conflicts by diverting their attention away from disputed items and onto new activities.

 Teaching Sharing Skills Pays Off

 As an adult it may not seem like sharing is as important a skill to have; however, it is still of vital importance, just in different ways than it was as a child.
 One basic example is in relationships with significant others.
 Often times in these relationships there are items which must be shared such as a television, a car and of course the living space.
 Many couples have broken up over one or both people’s lack of ability to share.

 Selfish behaviors that weren’t corrected as a child are then carried into adulthood.
 These selfish behaviors give others the impression that they are self-centered and materialistic, and that they place the importance of things above other people.
 Teaching a child to share will help them cope and adapt to an adult life where they’re expected to be more accommodating and amicable.
 Instilling these types of important family values at a young age allow them to function better and enjoy people more.